 * SoundtrackDissonance: "Over There", playing over the opening credits, is sandwiched between "Taps" and a scene of retreating survivors; Bing Crosby croons "White Christmas" over the closing credits as the camera pans over snow-topped anti-tank fortifications.

-* SpiritualSuccessor: Averted with subsequent, better-known, rather less cynical HBO WorldWarII miniseries ''Series/BandOfBrothers'' and ''ThePacific''. ''When Trumpets Fade'' was, however, retitled ''HamburgerHill 2'' in some markets.
+* SpiritualSuccessor: Averted with subsequent, better-known, rather less cynical HBO WorldWarII miniseries ''Series/BandOfBrothers'' and ''Series/ThePacific''. ''When Trumpets Fade'' was, however, retitled ''Film/HamburgerHill 2'' in some markets.

 * StealthPun: The somewhat vague title, reduced to an acronym.
 Accidental?
 We like to think not.